The CV Joint is an essential component of your car suspension system that aids in comfortable and smooth driving.

 1. Low Lubrication

-This noise is usually associated with the inner CV joint and occurs due to the contact between the cv axle and joint.
+This noise is usually associated with the inner CV joint and occurs due to the contact between the CV axle and joint.

 You’ll hear the noise while driving straight, often becoming louder when making sharp turns.
 The cv noise might not be noticed if you drive at a reduced speed.